Text that reads "Connected Communities"

 Conference priority topics: Ontario Health Teams, Healthcare policy and governance

-3D.
+#3D.
 Name of session: Francophone health, French language services, and Active Offer

-Session format: TBC
+Session format: Presentation

 Audience: Senior management

-4D.
+#4D.
 Name of session: Governance: Governing for Health Equity: Building Anti-Oppressive Organizations and Boards

-Session format: TBC
+Session format: Presentation

-5D.
+#5D.
 Name of session: Health Coaching narrows the gaps of equity and access in healthcare, improves the health outcome of marginalized communities and reduced the financial burden of healthcare

 Short description: Health Coaching supports the client during the health service journey by setting some physical and/or mental health goals and by addressing all the barriers to achieving those goals.
 Health coaching also trains the client on adopting helpful thinking styles to build strength and resilience that last.
-Tailored health coaching according to clients needs and barriers ensures an equitable healthcare access and services.
-This will eventually result in improving the health outcome in and equitable way and reducing the burden of the healthcare cost.
+Tailored health coaching according to clients needs and barriers ensures equitable healthcare access and services.
+This will eventually result in improving the health outcome in an equitable way and reducing the burden of the healthcare cost.

 Presenter information: Hossam Bakir, Health Coach, Access Alliance Multicultural Health and Community Services